Miyadaiku: The Master Carpenters Preserving Japan's Sacred Wooden Architecture

 One of the most iconic techniques employed by miyadaiku is kigumi—a traditional form of wooden joinery that requires no nails or metal fasteners.
 Instead, precisely carved joints interlock to create incredibly strong and flexible structures.
 This method allows the buildings to withstand earthquakes, typhoons, and the passage of time—a necessity in Japan’s seismic landscape.
 Many centuries-old temples still stand today thanks to this ingenious approach.

 The primary woods used in miyadaiku architecture include Japanese cypress (hinoki) and cedar (sugi), both valued for their strength, fragrance, and resistance to rot.
-Key structural components may also utilize keyaki (zelkova) or matsu (pine).
+Key structural components may also utilize zelkova (keyaki) or pine (matsu).
 Selecting and shaping the appropriate wood requires deep knowledge of each material’s unique characteristics.

 A Tradition Dating Back Over a Millennium

-The roots of miyadaiku craftsmanship trace back to the Nara period (8th century), and their work remains visible in iconic UNESCO World Heritage sites such as Hōryū-ji and Tōdai-ji.
+The roots of miyadaiku craftsmanship trace back to the Asuka period (late 6th to 8th century), and their work remains visible in iconic UNESCO World Heritage sites such as Hōryū-ji and Tōdai-ji.
 A living symbol of this enduring tradition is the Shikinen Sengū at Ise Grand Shrine, a sacred reconstruction ceremony held every 20 years.
 During this ritual, the shrine is rebuilt entirely using traditional methods, ensuring the transfer of skills and spiritual energy across generations.

 Spiritual Harmony Through Craft